The Circle

 Types of Configurations

-- Point Circle: If (meaning ).
-The graph completely collapses to a single infinitesimal point exactly at .
+- Point Circle: If (meaning ), the graph collapses to a single point at .

-- Imaginary Circle: If (meaning ).
-The equation has absolutely no real solutions, and the graph contains no physical points on the Cartesian plane.
+- Imaginary Circle: If (meaning ), the equation has no real solutions, representing no physical points on the Cartesian plane.

 Orthogonal Circles